assen-totin/cdn/README.md

 This method will automatically include in the request the authorisation value if configuration option `cdn_auth_type` is set to either `jwt` or `session`.

 This method may be used with some complex request types like JSON or XML.
 It is not applicable for SQL request type.

+## Authorisation value filters

+If the authorisation value needs processing, you may configure a build-in filter to be applied to it.
+The name of the filter and its parameters are given as comma-separated list in the `cdn_auth_filter` configuration parameter.

+The following filters are currently defined:

+- filter_token: splits the authorisation value by a one-byte delimiter and returns the N-th token.
+First parameter is the delimiter, second parameter is which token to return (first is counted as 1, second as 2 etc.).
+If delimiter is not found, the authorisation value is retained as-is.
+If the delimiter is found, but not as many time as requested in token count, the authorisation value is reset to NULL, which will deny the request.

 # Request types